Once you install the app, your product pages will have a "Send to Messenger" checkbox below the Add to Cart button.

 Can I get rid of the "Thanks" and "No Thanks" buttons, or rename them?

-Yes, just send us an email and we can change them to whatever you'd like or remove them completely.
-But we recommend keeping at least the "No Thanks" reply button to give your visitors a chance to opt out of future messages.
+Yes, just send us an email and we can change them to whatever you'd like.
+The "No Thanks" reply button gives your visitors a chance to opt out of future messages.

 Can I move the position of the "Send to Messenger" checkbox?